divisionbyz0rro/P03KayceeMod/README.md

 ## Feedback

-A handful of people have played this mod, but I expect the number of bugs discovered to grow pretty quickly now that it has been officially released!

 Please feel free to give me feedback on the Inscryption modding discord - @divisionbyzorro

 Or submit issues on GitHub: [P03 Issues List](https://github.com/divisionbyz0rro/P03KayceeMod/issues)